Notion is a great tool for writing but the content is trapped inside the web app.

 The lightbulb moment

-A quick trip to Chrome Dev Tools confirmed that theory.
+A trip to Chrome Dev Tools confirmed that Notion works like that.

 When loading a Notion page I saw XHR requests like

 Lucky for me the API is not obfuscated.
-It returns responses as JSON data and it isn't hard to figure out the meaning of fields.
+It returns responses as JSON data.
+It isn't hard to figure out the meaning of fields.

 I could have looked at API requests between client and server in Chrome dev tools but it's not the best workflow.

-My first step was to write node.js script that logs all XHR requests that the client invokes when rendering a given page.
+Instead I wrote node.js script that logs all XHR requests that web browser makes when rendering a given page.

 That has several advantages over using dev tools: